mauricecruz/chrome-devtools-zerodarkmatrix-theme/README.md

-# Notice

-If your version higher than v.**33.0.1726.0**, themes only work via extensions and the developer tools experiments.
-[Get the theme from the Web Store](https://chrome.google.com/webstore/detail/devtools-theme-zero-dark/bomhdjeadceaggdgfoefmpeafkjhegbo).
-Updates will be automatic.

-Detailed commit messages for this theme are now on [zero base themes](https://github.com/mauricecruz/zero-base-themes).

 # ZeroDarkMatrix Theme for Chrome
 A highly customized dark theme for Google Chrome.
-There are 2 versions:

-**canary-theme-extension/styles.css**
-Tested on [Chrome Canary Channel](https://www.google.com/intl/en/chrome/browser/index.html?extra=devchannel#eula) v. ** 34.0.1848.2 canary**
-This version will work on Dev and Beta, but may have slight imperfections since it's optimized for Canary.

-**Custom.css**
-Tested on [Chrome Stable Channel](https://www.google.com/intl/en/chrome/browser/)  v. **32.0.1700.107 m**
+Stable and Canary channels are officially supported.
+Beta and Dev channels will work, but I'm not testing on them.

+Detailed commit messages for this theme are now on [zero base themes](https://github.com/mauricecruz/zero-base-themes).

-## Installation Instructions
+## Installation

-### Chrome Canary | Dev | Beta
 * Add [Zero Dark Matrix](https://chrome.google.com/webstore/detail/devtools-theme-zero-dark/bomhdjeadceaggdgfoefmpeafkjhegbo) from the Chrome Web Store.
-* Open chrome://flags and Enable Developer Tools experiments.
+* Open `chrome://flags` &#9654; Enable Developer Tools experiments.
-* Open developer tools settings, select Experiments tab, and check Allow custom UI themes.
+* Open developer tools settings &#9654; Experiments &#9654; [&#10004;] Allow custom UI themes.

-### Chrome Stable
+### Older Chrome versions (v32 and lower)
 There are two installation methods:

 #### Rakefile